epintos/basic-solidity-account-abstraction/README.md

 ## Basic Account Abstraction

+> [!IMPORTANT]
-Note: This project is a practice exercise designed to explore and experiment with various Solidity concepts learned through the [Updraft Cyfrin](https://updraft.cyfrin.io/courses).
+> This project is a practice exercise designed to explore and experiment with various Solidity concepts learned through the [Updraft Cyfrin](https://updraft.cyfrin.io/courses).

+This project implements a basic account abstraction contract that can be called by an EntryPoint.

 ## Usage